-Rabobank Australia Limited, the issuer of Rabobank deposits and RaboDirect deposits, is an Australian bank and an Authorised Deposit-taking Institution (ADI) which is covered by the Australian Federal Government guarantee of deposits.
+Rabobank Australia Limited, the issuer of Rabobank deposits and RaboDirect deposits, is an Australian bank and an Authorised Deposit-taking Institution (ADI) which is covered by the Financial Claims Scheme.

 Financial Claims Scheme

-Further details about the coverage of the guarantee can be found on APRA website.
+Further details about the coverage of the Financial Claims Scheme can be found on the APRA website.

 * Coöperatieve Centrale Raiffeisen-Boerenleenbank B.A.